Custom Dictionaries Translation Services Word Databases

 Alphadictionary.com

-• he-man •
+he-man

-Printable Version Pronunciation: hee-mæn Hear it!
+Pronunciation: hee-mæn Hear it!

 Part of Speech: Noun

-Meaning: A manly, virile man, a strong man with well-developed muscles who avoids anything suggesting femininity (such as quiche)
+Meaning: A manly, virile man, a strong man with well-developed muscles who avoids anything suggesting femininity (such as quiche).

 Word History: He is the descendant of the Old English word for "this".
-In Old English the third person pronouns were gender variants of the word for "this": he was "this (masculine)", hio, "this (feminine), hit, "this" (neuter).
+In Old English the third person pronouns were gender variants of the word for "this": he was "this (masculine)", hio "this (feminine), hit "this" (neuter).
 These forms evolved into today's he, she, and it.
 The original Proto-Indo-European root underlying he was ko-/ke- "this", which also went on to become Latin cis "this".
-With the suffix -eter it became kotoryi "which" in Russian and the cetera of et cetera "and the-rest" in Latin.
-Man turns up in several Indo-European languages, including German Mann and, with a suffix, Mensch "human", which English imported via Yiddish as mensch "decent person".
-In the Slavic languages it picked up a similar suffix but lost the N, becoming muzh "husband" and muzhik "peasant" in Russian.
+With the suffix -otor it became kotoryi "which" in Russian and the cetera of et cetera "and the-rest" in Latin.
+Man turns up in several Indo-European languages, including German Mann and, with a suffix, Mensch "human".
+This word was borrowed (but not returned) by English via Yiddish as mensch "decent person".
+In the Slavic languages it picked up a similar suffix, but lost the N, becoming muzh "husband" and muzhik "peasant" in Russian.
+(Now we should thank he-man Phil Anders for suggesting today's manly Good Word.)

 Dr. Goodword, alphaDictionary.com